95% of plastic packaging material, with a value of $120 billion annually, is lost after its first use

 There are numerous private equity and specialist finance companies looking to partner with the right people, ideally with proven technology, in locations where risk is very much mitigated by having long term investment grade PPAS in place.
 The Waste to Energy market is poised to hit $36 billion by 2024.
 This trend will not reverse anytime soon.

 Waste to Energy

 Spain intends to increase its share of renewable energy from 17% in 2016 to 42% by 2030.

 That means an increase in renewable installed capacity of 157 GW – of which wind energy accounts for 50 GW, with solar energy capacity increasing by 37GW.

 These are the main renewables-related industry sectors

-currently qualified for project financing when the
+currently qualified for project financing.